Fly And Spin Fish Everglades Tarpon

 When the water temperature is consistently over 75 degrees, big tarpon seem to show up out of nowhere.
 The first fish that show up are usually some of the biggest of the year, some exceeding 200 pounds.
 These fish are possibly staging for the upcoming migration north, gaining their strength by feeding and resting for their long journey.
 As the water is still relatively cool, these fish will spend time floating near the surface, soaking in the sunshine and the warmth it provides.
 We find these fish “laying-up” in calm areas

-Laid-up tarpon fly fishing is one of the most exciting things in all outdoor sports.
+Laid-up tarpon fishing is one of the most exciting things in all outdoor sports.
 When one is spotted, the guide positions the boat for the best angle possible, hopefully a crossing or quartering to shot.
-It is up to the angler to present a floating or suspending fly with an 11 or 12 weight fly rod about a foot in front and a foot beyond the fish in a natural way.
-As soon as the fly hits the water, a slow swimming type strip is preferred and should immediately get a reaction from the fish, usually a tail kick.
-Most fish will either grab the fly at that moment, or drop below it and follow it for a better look.
-A fly with a lot of wiggle in it paired with a constant long strip should entice the bite, but good tarpon anglers have learned many different ways to “sell” a fly to a big laid-up tarpon.
+It is up to the angler to present a floating or suspending fly with an 11 or 12 weight fly rod or an artificial lure about a foot in front and a foot beyond the fish in a natural way.
+As soon as the offering hits the water, a slow swimming type strip/retrieve is preferred and should immediately get a reaction from the fish, usually a tail kick.
+Most fish will either grab the fly/lure at that moment, or drop below it and follow it for a better look.
+A fly/lure with a lot of wiggle in it paired with a constant long retrieve should entice the bite, but good tarpon anglers have learned many different ways to “sell” a fly/lure to a big laid-up tarpon.

 Fly-Fishing-Tarpon-In-The-Everglades.jpg